websanco/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 ## Customizing an Email Notification Template

-You can customize the Notification Templates with your own text and with the use of placeholder values to substitute for key values in the _Email Settings_ and _Body_ fields.
-Key values include a customer's name, the Order ID, shipping and billing addresses, and a list of items in the order.
+You can customize the Notification Templates with your own text and wildcard values that get substituted for key values in the _Email Settings_ and _Body_ fields.
+Some of the wildcards include a customer's name, the Order ID, shipping and billing addresses, and a list of items in the order.

 For example, the _Email Body_ field can contain: